swipswaps/objectiv-analytics/bach/docs/source/machine_learning.rst

 At first we have to instantiate the Objectiv DataFrame object.
 See :ref:`get_started_with_objectiv` for more info on how to instantiate the object.

 This object points to all data in the data set.
-Too large to run in pandas and therefore sklearn.
+Without any aggregation, this dataset is too large to for pandas and sklearn.
 For the data set that we need, we aggregate to user level, at which point it is small enough to fit in memory.

 We create a data set of per user all the root locations that the user clicked on.